photvedt/photvedt.github.io/_pages/selected_works.md

   - This is my senior design project I worked on with Noah Schweitzer and Tomas Montenegro place during the Spring 2020 Semester.
 Given the timing of this project and the global pandemic, I am pleased with how the project turned out.

 + [Use of Adaptive k-means clustering for Lung Image Segmentation](/files/501_CT_Lab.pdf) - Imaging in Medicine: Applications
-  - This is the final report I worked on with Noah Schweitzer, that covers the mathematics behind the algorithm and the methodology of replicating part of the research conducted by Dr. Fain's lab.
+  - This is the final report for The Applications in Medical Imaging course I worked on with Noah Schweitzer.
+It covers the mathematics behind the algorithm adaptive k-means clustering algorithm and the methodology of replicating part of the research conducted by Dr. Fain's lab.

 + [CT Lab Report](/files/501_CT_Lab.pdf) - Introduction to Medical Physics
   - This Lab Report was written for a lab assignement involving determining the weighted CT Dose Index (CTDI) from the physics behind the dose calculations.